florianb/sunshine_sushi/README.md

 # Welcome!

-Welcome to Sunshine Sushi GmbH, we are glad that you replace our developer who recently died of fish poisoning and will in the future take care of the development of our ordering software
+Welcome to Sunshine Sushi Company, unfortunately our last developer has left the company.
+Therefore, we are glad that in the future you will take care of our ordering software

-**Sunshine Sushi Manager™**
+**Sunshine Sushi Manager™**.

 ---